 Michael Shapiro has enjoyed a successful thirty five-year career as a drummer, percussionist, producer and educator.
 A self-taught musician from Washington D.C., Shapiro has performed with many legendary artists spanning multiple genres including his signature Brazilian style of drumming.

-His professional career began with Airto and Flora Purim in 1986.
+His professional career began with Airto Moreira and Flora Purim in 1986.
 Within the next two years, they toured the world and recorded several albums.

 While working with Airto and Sergio, his reputation grew among the most important Brazilian musicians in the world.
-He has played and recorded with Dori Caymmi, Milton Nascimento, Oscar Castro-Neves, Caetano Veloso, Ivan Lins, Toninho Horta, Nana Caymmi and Eliane Elias.
+He has played and recorded with Dori Caymmi, Milton Nascimento, Oscar Castro-Neves, Caetano Veloso, Ivan Lins, Toninho Horta, Nana Caymmi, and Eliane Elias.

 In 2000, he worked with Bobby Caldwell and his big band.
 He also met Earth, Wind and Fire guitarist Al McKay.
 For 5 years, he played with Al as part of the Al McKay All-Stars.